Design Principles for Sequence Models via Coefficient Dynamics: Linear Combinations with Temporal Dynamics

 In our framework, we interpret the coefficients $\alpha_{i,j}$ as the output measurement of a latent linear dynamical system with impulse input, which we call the \emph{coefficient dynamics}.
 In contrast to previous works, which study how tokens are mixed as the iteration counts progress~\citep{ali2024hidden}, we consider the tokens individually.
 This orthogonal perspective allows to precisely model both softmax and linear attention, with no need for infinite dimensional approximations.
 Specifically, for each key position $j$, we define an autonomous dynamical system with initial state $h_{i-1,j} = 0, \forall i \leq j$, i.e.,

 where in standard dynamical systems' terminology, $h_{i,j}\in\mathbb{R}^n$, $u_i\in\mathbb{R}^n$, and $\alpha_{i,j}\in\mathbb R$ are the state, input, and output of the system at time $i$ with an impulse input at time $j$, respectively.
 The readout map is given by $g_i(x) \coloneqq \phi\left(q_i^\top x\right)$, where $q_i\in\mathbb{R}^n$ is the query, $k_j\in\mathbb{R}^n$ is the key, and $\phi(\cdot): \mathbb{R} \to \mathbb{R}$ is a general nonlinear map. $A_i \in \mathbb{R}^{n \times n}$ and $b_i \in \mathbb{R}$ are the evolution matrix and the input scaling, respectively.
 For $A_i$ we focus on scalar matrices, $A_i = \lambda_i \mathbb{I}_n$, diagonal matrices, $A_i = \textrm{diag}(\lambda_i)$, and Householder matrices.\footnote{A \textit{Householder matrix} is an orthogonal matrix of the form $A_i = I - 2z_iz_i^\top/\|z_i\|^2$, with $z_i$ a nonzero vector; and represents a reflection through the hyperplane orthogonal to $v_i$.} However, generally $A_i$ can have no particular structure.
 We consider the \emph{autonomous} evolution of dynamical system \eqref{eqn:dynamics}, i.e., given a zero initial condition, we study the system's evolution when it receives an impulse input at time $j$ and then evolves without further input. \begin{remark} This formulation differs from existing state space models (e.g., Mamba) in two key aspects: (i) the system receives input only at a single time step $i = j$, and (ii) the hidden state is zero immediately before the impulse, not at global time $i=-1$. \end{remark} It is possible to recover an analytic expression for the coefficients $\alpha_{i,j}$ in \eqref{eqn:lin-comb} by writing the convolution expression associated with \eqref{eqn:dynamics}.
 In particular, the state (or ``transformed key'') evolves, for $j\le i$, as $ h_{i,j} = \left(\prod_{t=j+1}^i A_t\right) b_j k_j$.
-Hence, we obtain the form:
+Hence, we obtain the form: This interpretation allows for the identification of four classes of parameters with distinct roles: \begin{itemize}[leftmargin=1em, itemsep=0pt] \item \textbf{Readout map ($\phi(\cdot)$):} Applies pointwise (often nonlinear) transformations to dot product $q_i^\top h_{i,j}$. \item \textbf{Evolution matrices ($A_t$):} Control the temporal evolution of keys through scaling (diagonal matrices) or rotation (orthogonal matrices).
+Importantly, the evolution matrices define a sequence of transformation on the keys between input time $j$ and readout time $i$. \item \textbf{Scaling parameters ($b_j$):} Scale individual keys at their input time $j$. \item \textbf{Normalization factors ($\eta_i$):} Normalize the $\alpha_{i,j}$ coefficients, before the linear combination. \end{itemize} This framework provides a unified lens for understanding existing architectural proposals.
+We show in Table \ref{tab:architecture_parameters} that popular architectures can be recovered as special cases of this framework.